kolleykalyani/Docker-Interview/README.md

 ### What is docker-compose and how it is used ?

 1.Docker-compose is a tool used to define and run multi-container Docker applications.

 2.It uses a YAML file to specify services, networks and volumes for an application, allowing developers to define and manage complex application environments with ease.

+### Explain the concept of Docker swarm ?

+1.Docker swarm is a container orchestration tool built into Docker engine.

+2.It allows users to create and manage a cluster of Docker hosts, called nodes, to deploy and scale containerised applications across multiple machines.

+Docker swarm provides features for service discovery, load balancing and high availability.

+### What is the difference b/w Docker swarm and k8s ?

+1.Docker swarm is a simpler, built tool provided by Docker, while k8s is a more feature-rich, standalone container orchestration platform.

+2.k8s offers advanced capabilities for scaling, self-healing and managing containerized applications at scale, making it suitable for complex, production-grade environments.

 ```